More Than Just a Number

 What the A1C Test Measures

 The A1C test (also called hemoglobin A1C, HbA1c, or glycated hemoglobin) measures the percentage of hemoglobin in your red blood cells that has glucose attached to it.
+The more sugar circulating in your bloodstream over time, the more of it binds to hemoglobin, so a higher percentage reflects higher average blood sugar.
 Because red blood cells live for approximately 90 to 120 days, the A1C reflects your average blood sugar level over the past two to three months.

 This makes it fundamentally different from a fasting glucose test, which captures a single moment in time.
 A fasting glucose can be normal one morning and elevated the next depending on what you ate the night before, how well you slept, or whether you are fighting an infection.
-The A1C smooths out these daily fluctuations and provides a reliable picture of your overall blood sugar control.
+The A1C smooths out these daily fluctuations and provides a reliable picture of your overall blood sugar control, which is why it has become the standard tool for both diagnosing and tracking diabetes.

 A1C Ranges and What They Mean